Forensic science: Etymology

 In modern use, the term forensics is often used in place of "forensic science."

 The word "science", is derived from the Latin word for 'knowledge' and is today closely tied to the scientific method, a systematic way of acquiring knowledge.
-Taken together, forensic science means the use of the scientific methods and processes for crime solving.
+Taken together, forensic science means the use of scientific methods and processes for crime solving.

 History

 Origins of forensic science and early methods

 The ancient world lacked standardized forensic practices, which enabled criminals to escape punishment.
 Criminal investigations and trials relied heavily on forced confessions and witness testimony.
 However, ancient sources do contain several accounts of techniques that foreshadow concepts in forensic science developed centuries later.